avanisubbiah/material-you-theme/README.md

 If User Themes is installed through gnome extension store you will get a warning that the MaterialYou shell theme could not be applied automatically.
 In this case use Gnome Tweaks or User Themes to manually apply the MaterialYou shell theme.

 ### Pywal Theming
-To enable Pywal theming pip3 must be installed, then click the install Pywal button in extension preferences.
+To enable Pywal theming pip3 must be installed, then click the install Pywal button in extension preferences and toggle Pywal theming on.

 If you are new to Pywal, check out the Pywal [wiki](https://github.com/dylanaraps/pywal/wiki).
 There are lots of things that Pywal integrates with such as [Vim](https://github.com/dylanaraps/wal.vim), [Neovim](https://github.com/AlphaTechnolog/pywal.nvim), [VSCode](https://github.com/dlasagno/vscode-wal-theme), [Zathura](https://github.com/GideonWolfe/Zathura-Pywal), and many more.